MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 1. Here is where you cause the event of interest that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

-2. When the recording dialog box is being displayed you can:
+2. While the recording dialog box is being displayed you can:

     - **Stop and debug** - Choosing this will stop the recording, create the trace file and open the trace file so you can start debugging.
     - **Cancel** - Choosing this will stop the recording and create the trace file.
 You can open the trace file at a later time.